 Significant organizational changes were also made after 1990.
 In the early 1990s the idea of merging the university with ELTE was briefly considered (today’s Semmelweis was separated from the Budapest university as a specialized institution in 1951), but there was no serious motivation from either side.
 When university integrations on a national level were on the agenda, a completely different solution was implemented in Budapest than in the case of regional medical universities.
 SOTE, which conducted basic medical, pharmacy and dentistry training, signed an agreement with the Imre Haynal University of Health Sciences (HIETE), which was formed from the previous Medical Further Training University and conducted post-graduate medical specialist training, as well as training for various health care professionals.
 Meanwhile, the condition of organizing training for several scientific areas, which was required to achieve university status, was provided by the inclusion of the University of Physical Education.

 That was how Semmelweis University was formed as a result of lengthy discussions, starting its operations on January 1, 2000.
-HIETE’s former College Faculty of Health later become the university’s Faculty of Health Sciences from 2007, while the new Faculty of Health and Public Services started operations in 2010.
+HIETE’s former College Faculty of Health later become the university’s Faculty of Health Sciences from 2007, while the new Faculty of Health and Public Administration started operations in 2010.
 The Faculty of Physical Education and Sport Sciences separated from Semmelweis University on September 1, 2014 and formed a separate university.
 On August 1, 2017 the former András Pető College, with its Conductive Pedagogic Center, became part of Semmelweis University and have operated as the university’s sixth faculty (PAK) since then.

 Although not considered a faculty in the traditional sense, the Doctoral School is equivalent to it.
 It was created based on 1993 law, which once again made it the task, and the right, of universities to rule on awarding doctoral degrees.
 The School of PhD Studies was established with 11 programs, and currently operates in 7 doctoral schools in different scientific areas, with 47 accredited doctoral programs.